-Meanwhile, in Italy, National Indoor and Junior Record Holder Ernest John Obiena will have a few attempts before the deadline of entries close on July 7 to qualify for Boys Pole Vault at the World Junior Champs be held in Oregon near the end of the month.
+Meanwhile, in Italy, National Indoor and Junior Record Holder Ernest John Obiena will have a few attempts before the deadline for entries close on July 7 to qualify for Boys Pole Vault at the World Junior Champs be held in Oregon near the end of the month.

 Ernest is in Italy with his father, National Coach Emerson Obiena, in a 3-month training stint under coach Vitaly, the former coach of Sergey Bubka.

-Jesson Ramil Cid: From FEU to the Southeast Asian Games, Cid competes in so many events that the UAAP even changed its rules to limit the number of events an athlete could join
+Jesson Ramil Cid: From FEU to the Southeast Asian Games, Cid competes in so many events that the UAAP even changed its rules to limit the number of events an athlete could join.